-This facility consists of several spatious rooms that house the School’s electroencephalographic (EEG) equipment.
+The Psychophysiology Centre consists of several spatious rooms that house the School’s electroencephalographic (EEG) equipment.
 The two side rooms contain sound-attenuated, shielded testing booths and in between them is a comfortable central area with a large mirror and washing up facilities, ideal for setting up and cleaning electrodes.
 One booth is equipped with a 64-channel Biosemi ActiveTwo system, the other with a 128-channel Biosemi ActiveTwo system.
 Eight external electrodes enable the recording of eye movements as well as muscular activity concurrently with the EEG.

 PCs equipped with high-performance graphics cards are used to control the high-resolution CRT displays on which the experiments are run.
 A VISAGE system is also available in one of the booths, enabling experiments on colour perception and stereovision through its interface with colourimetric devices and high-resolution 3D goggles.
 Finally, a high-performance PC is available for performing resource-demanding data analyses.
 The sharing of facilities between the principal investigators who use EEG in their work is managed through online booking systems with regular organizational meetings.
 The co-ordinator of the Psychophysiology Centre is Dr Soren Andersen.

-The aims of our research are to study the role of visual information for effective motor control and to learn about the complex interplay between the perceptual and motor systems.
+In the Grasp Lab, the aims of our research are to study the role of visual information for effective motor control and to learn about the complex interplay between the perceptual and motor systems.
 Specifically, we study the use of visual information during the planning, execution, and control of hand movements in healthy humans and patients.
 In order to investigate action and perception processes, we apply and combine various movement tracking (Optotrak 3020, TrakStar) and eye tracking (EOG, Eyelink) systems.
 We are also successfully interfacing movement tracking and eye-tracking devices with each other, enabling an effective measurement of simultaneous eye and hand movements.
 The grasp lab is administered by Dr Constanze Hesse.

-Language and Number lab
+- Language and Number Lab